Tarcisio Isao Kikuchi: Biography

-Kikuchi attended two "ad limina" visits: one was made to Pope Benedict XVI on 14 December 2007 and the other was made to Pope Francis on 20 March 2015.
+On 13 September 2014, Pope Francis named him a member of the Congregation for the Evangelization of Peoples.

 He attended the beatification for Takayama Ukon in Osaka in 2017 and proposed the late samurai as "a model for all" since he had "renounced privileges and wealth for the faith".

-Pope Francis appointed Kikuchi as the new Archbishop of Tokyo on 25 October 2017; Kikuchi was installed in his new episcopal see on 16 December 2017.
+Pope Francis appointed Kikuchi Archbishop of Tokyo on 25 October 2017.
+Kikuchi was installed there on 16 December 2017.

-He serves as a current member on the Representative Council of Caritas Internationalis and also serves as the current President for both Caritas Japan and Caritas Asia.
-Kikuchi has also been a member of the Congregation for the Evangelization of Peoples since 2014.
+He has been a member of the Representative Council of Caritas International and headed Caritas Asia from 2011 to 2019.
+On 15 May 2023, Kikuchi was elected to a four-year term as president of Caritas Internationalis.

+In the summer of 2021, when Japan had declared its fourth state of emergency because of the COVID-19 pandemic, Kikuchi canceled plans for his parishes to provide services to participants and support staff of the 2020 Olympics and Paralympics.
+He announced that those visiting Tokyo for the games "will be requested to refrain from visiting churches".

+Kikuchi is president of the Japanese Bishops Conference and secretary general of the Federation of Asian Bishops Conferences.

+On 6 October 2024, Pope Francis announced that he planned to make Kikuchi a cardinal on 8 December, a date that was later changed to 7 December.
+Kikuchi praised Francis for "this symbolic gesture of appointing number of cardinals from the challenging mission areas in Asia".

+On 7 December 2024, Pope Francis made him a cardinal, assigning him as a member of the order of cardinal priests the title of San Giovanni Leonardi.

+He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.

 Positions

 North Korea

 Kikuchi has been a staunch advocate for dialogue in relation to North Korea's nuclear program and their diplomatic crisis with the United States of America.
 In August 2017 he expressed his hope that the Japanese government would undertake "an initiative of dialogue that involves all the sides concerned in this crisis to find a diplomatic solution".

 He also asserted that dialogue remains "the only solution to peaceful coexistence in this part of Asia".
 He also accused "new political leaders" of exploiting the confrontation for their own political purposes and called for renewed negotiations.